phacility/xhprof/README.markdown

   * http://news.example.com/?story=23
   * http://news.example.com/?story=25
-  While the URLs are different, the PHP code execution path is likely identical, by tweaking the method in xhprof\_runs.php you can help the front end be aware that these urls are identical.
+  While the URLs are different, the PHP code execution path is likely identical, by tweaking the method in xhprof\_runs.php you can help the frontend be aware that these urls are identical.
 * Highcharts is used to graph stats over requests for an easy heads up display.